HackerUSA-CE/sdai-wde-d2-git-branches/README.md

   4. Push the changes to GitHub: `git push origin main`.
 - [ ] Create a branch for the header section:
   1. Create and switch to the `feature-header` branch: `git checkout -b feature-header`.
-  2. Add a header element to `index.html` on the `header` branch:
+  2. Add a header element to `index.html` on the `feature-header` branch:
   3. Add and commit the changes: `git add .`, `git commit -m "Added header section to index.html"`.
-  4. Push the changes to GitHub: `git push origin header`.
+  4. Push the changes to GitHub: `git push origin feature-header`.
 - [ ] Check your GitHub repository on the GitHub.
 You should see a button that say `Compare & pull request`.
 Click it.
 ![Compare & Pull Request button](/assets/images/prs-github.png)